+Public health impact

+- •The surveillance and identification of potential outbreaks of MRSA and MSSA - •The laboratory also monitors the incidence of pvl carrying strains of S. aureus and the strains associated with healthcare infections - Surveillance of circulating strains and emergence of new strains of MRSA in Ireland

+New service developments

+- Phenotypic and genotypic methods remain under constant review to take advantage of any newly developed methodologies; - •Investigation of transferrable resistance genes encoding linezolid resistance in enterococci and Staphylococci

+Activity

-Public health impact The surveillance and identification of potential outbreaks of MRSA and MSSA The laboratory also monitors the incidence of pvl carrying strains of S. aureus and the strains associated with healthcare infections New service developments Phenotypic and genotypic methods remain under constant review to take advantage of any newly developed methodologies; Investigation of transferrable resistance genes encoding linezolid resistance in enterococci and Staphylococci Activity During 2021, the EARS-Net project accounted for 9.8% of the overall workload of the NMRSARL while MSSA isolates and non S. aureus isolates accounted for 55.3% Further increase in the uptake of newer services including whole genome sequencing and investigation of linezolid resistance among Enterococci and CoNS Research and development •The laboratory continues to participate in numerous projects and is collaborating with the Dublin Dental University Hospital, Trinity College to evaluate the potential of whole genome sequencing for routine use Education and training •The laboratory continues to offer training to biomedical science students and postgraduate students in Trinity College Dublin and Dublin Institute of Technology Future developments •The use of whole genome sequencing for outbreak investigation and characterisation of S. aureus and Enterococci isolates.
+- •During 2022, the EARS-Net project accounted for 9.2%% of the overall workload of the NMRSARL while MSSA isolates and non S. aureus isolates accounted for 46.8% - Further increase in the uptake of newer services including whole genome sequencing and investigation of linezolid resistance among Enterococci and CoNS

+Research and development

+•The laboratory continues to participate in numerous projects and is collaborating with the Dublin Dental University Hospital, Trinity College to evaluate the potential of whole genome sequencing for routine use

+Education and training

+•The laboratory continues to offer training to biomedical science students and postgraduate students in Trinity College Dublin and Dublin Institute of Technology

+Future developments

+•The use of whole genome sequencing for outbreak investigation and characterisation of S. aureus and Enterococci isolates.